PDi-Communication-Systems-Inc/sandbox/README.md

 “...if you aren't, at any given time, scandalized by code you wrote five or even three years ago, you're not learning anywhere near enough” ― Nick Black

 "I decry the current tendency to seek patents on algorithms.
 There are better ways to earn a living than to prevent other people from making use of one's contributions to computer science." - Donald Knuth

+“C is quirky, flawed, and an enormous success.” ― Dennis M. Ritchie